A Beginner's Guide to Buying a Weight Set

 - Fixed sets - Fixed dumbbell sets are good if you plan on using a set weight frequently for various lifts.

-Browse all dumbbells
+shop all dumbbells

 Kettlebells are spherical weights with a large handle on top.
 They are used for intense workout routines, such as aerobic and strength-training, simultaneously.